explorer7-foundation/source/README.md

 - Autoplay does not work (1507+).
 - When ColorizationOptions is set to 0, system msstyles with the name "aero.msstyles" will screw up the start menu and taskbar colorization (1809+).
 - "Notification Area Icon" settings in Control Panel are missing (1507+).
-- The start menu cannot be correctly invoked from its relevant hotkeys whilst immersive shell is enabled (1507+).
 - The taskbar might overlap fullscreen applications whilst immersive shell is enabled (1507+).
 - If a user has StartIsBack++ installed, it may attempt to erroneously hook the shell, causing both visual and functional issues.
 - "Settings" is duplicated in the start menu program list (1607-22H2, fixed system-wide in Windows 11).